What is VRIO Analysis and How to Use It in Strategic Planning

 • Write down the results of VRIO analysis as a rationale.

-Using VRIO with BSC Designer
+Implementation of VRIO with BSC Designer Software

 Let’s illustrate this approach with an example.
 You can do the analysis on paper or in any spreadsheet software.
 I’ll use BSC Designer to showcase some of the ideas.